-Jane holds stocks that gives dividends in January and February.
-Peter holds stocks that gives dividends in May and November.
+Jane holds stocks that give dividends in January and February.
+Peter holds stocks that give dividends in May and November.
 If the dividends are credited into their own individual accounts, Jane only has investment transactions in January and February while Peter only has investment transactions in May and November.

 By crediting the dividends from their CDP into the joint account, both Jane and Peter will now satisfy the investments criteria for the months of January, February, May and November.
 Furthermore, if the dividends credited are a significant sum, it can also help to bump both account holders into the next tier (similar to the salary crediting situation).

 Option 1: Login to CDP, change it under Direct Crediting Service

 Option 2: Use the Direct Crediting Service (DCS) offered by DBS

 Step 5: Transfer Money To Your DBS Multiplier Account

 Your salary is now credited into the joint account.
 This means that your partner has access to your salary and you have access to his/hers as well.

 Remember to transfer your money from your joint account into your own DBS Multiplier to 1) have your own salary to use and 2) enjoy more returns.
 Keep in mind that the interest is calculated based on the average daily balance in your DBS Multiplier account.
 Hence, to earn more interest, you should transfer your money as early as possible to your DBS Multiplier account.